- Biodiversity: Malayan Tapir, Asian Elephant, Malayan Tiger, Great Argus Pheasant, Rainforest Birds

 - Support local Orang Asli crafts and community tours

-➡️Read our supporting blog on ethical traveling to equip yourself with more knowledge: Ethical Travel in Taman Negara: A Guide to Sustainable Tourism (coming soon)
+➡️Read our supporting blog on ethical traveling to equip yourself with more knowledge: Ethical Travel in Taman Negara: Best Guide to Sustainable Tourism

 Tips for Planning Your Taman Negara Trip